Ted Thompson, J.D.

 Christopher comes to PAN with more than 25 years of experience in development and fundraising, particularly for health-related causes.
 He has a successful background in revenue generation, donor relations, and stewardship.
 In addition, Christopher has trained many Board and Chapter members on all aspects of development including direct mail, foundation/corporate outreach, individual donors (including major, monthly, and planned givers), and special events.
 Having a personal connection to the disease, Christopher is proud to be part of PAN and the fight against Parkinson’s.

 Cheyenne joined PAN in 2013 as an administrative assistant.
-In 2014, she became the grassroots program assistant, providing support to the advocacy program and the PAN Forum.
+She became the grassroots program assistant in 2014 and then grassroots manager in 2015, providing support to the advocacy program and the PAN Forum.
 Cheyenne is a graduate from the University of California, Berkeley, where she earned a bachelor’s degree in political science.
 She is honored to be working with the Parkinson’s Action Network and Parkinson’s community.